Skip to Main Content

 You are responsible for ensuring that the content you deposit in the Atrium does not infringe on the rights of publishers or any other entity or party.
 If your content has been commercially published, you must check your author agreement to see what rights you may have signed away during the publishing process and what rights you have retained.
 This will always be specific to each individual piece of work.

 Depositing your work in the Atrium complies with the Tri-Agency Open Access Policy requirements for publications.
-However, if your work has been commercially published, you are responsible for ensuring that your publishing agreement and/or your publisher’s open access and self-archiving policies allow you to deposit the work in an institutional repository.
-Additionally, your publisher may have specific requirements for self-archiving such as which version of your work can be self-archived (e.g., preprint, accepted manuscript, publisher’s version of record) and under what conditions such as a temporary access embargo.
+However, if your work has been commercially published, you are responsible for ensuring that your publishing agreement and/or your publisher’s open access policies allow you to deposit the work in an institutional repository.
+Additionally, your publisher may have specific requirements such as which version of your work can be deposited (e.g., preprint, accepted manuscript, publisher’s version of record) and under what conditions such as a temporary access embargo.
 For more information, please make a Publishing and Author Support Request.

 Distribution rights